gruntwork-io/kubergrunt/README.md

 This command should be run by a **cluster administrator** to deploy a new Tiller instance that can be used by their users to deploy resources using `helm`.

+**Similar Commands**

+- Helm CLI (`helm init`): This is the raw low level command that can be used to deploy Tiller.
+The defaults used are typically to get up and running as fast as possible for experimentation, and are not geared for production usage.
+For example, `helm init` will default to deploying in the `kube-system` namespace with the default `ServiceAccount` in that namespace, without TLS verification turned on.

 #### wait-for-tiller